zxc916684603/ecs/intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md

 -   During migration, an ECS instance named INSTANCE\_FOR\_GOTOALIYUN is created by default under your Alibaba Cloud account.
 It acts as an intermediate station.
 To avoid migration failure, do not stop, restart, or release the intermediate ECS instance.
 The intermediate ECS instance is automatically released once the migration completes.

 -   If the AccessKey that you create belongs to a RAM user, you must make sure that the specified RAM user is granted with `AliyunECSFullAccess` and `AliyunVPCFullAccess` role to operate the Alibaba Cloud resources.
 For more information, see *RAM* document [Authorization policies](../../../../../reseller.en-US/User Guide/Authorization/Authorization Policy Management.md#).

+-   If shared memory is used in your on-premises server:

+    -   **Default action**:
+        -   For Windows servers: By default, Cloud Migration tool recognizes and uploads the data on a shared memory that is attached to the C drive as one part of the system disk.

+        -   For Linux servers: By default, Cloud Migration tool recognizes and uploads the data on a shared memory as one part of the system disk.

+    -   **Custom action**:
+        -   You can set the mount point directory of the shared memory as a data disk, and migrate it as an independent data disk.

+        -   Alternatively, you can filter out the directory of the shared memory from migration and the data on the shared memory will not be migrated.

 ## For on-premises servers running Linux OS {#section_pwq_sxz_jfb .section}